 Mountain Dental Arts

 At Mountain Dental Arts we pride ourselves on Patient Education.
 You as a patient can not make the best decision for your dental health without the proper education.
-In our office we use the Caesy Education System, which will educate you step by step on each procedure, and the after care you will need to do at home.

 A big part of patient education the most people are not aware of, is the link between the health of your gums and how that affects the rest of the body.
 Dr. Oz discussed on one of his shows good oral hygiene and how it can save your life.
 The article tells how the neglect of your gums can be the root case of some serious health problems.
 Periodontal Disease not only impacts your quality of life, cosmetically, nutritionally and socially, but also your overall health.
 The problem with persistent inflammatory diseases like periodontal disease is the assault can be relentless and the body doesn't get a chance to recuperate.
 Conditions linked to periodontal disease include:

 - Pneumonia and other lung diseases

 - Cancer of the blood, pancreas, tongue, lung, and kidney